datacamp/authoring/docs/courses/design/README.md

 as you learn something from your answer to a later question or realize that your initial plan isn't going to play out the way you first thought.**

-Please copy [this template](template.md) to `README.md` in the root directory of your course repository and fill it in to design your own course.

 ## Terminology and Structure

 - A **course** is a self-contained module with its own top-level entry in our catalog,